purpose of general upper secondary education is to support students'

 qualifications and the Gymnasieexamen.

-The statistics are based on data and registers collected by Statistics Finland and the Finnish National Board of Education.
+The statistics are based on data and registers collected by Statistics Finland and the Finnish National Agency for Education.